conda/infrastructure/CODE_OF_CONDUCT.md

 * Report a code of conduct incident via email: [conduct@conda.org](mailto:conduct@conda.org).
 * Contact [an individual committee member](#committee-membership) or [CoC event representative](#coc-representatives) to report an incident in confidence.

-&nbsp;

-See the longer version of the Code of Conduct [here](https://github.com/conda-incubator/governance/blob/main/CODE_OF_CONDUCT.md).